shinefield/mangoszerodocumentation/file-formats/dbc/groundeffectdoodad.rst

 GroundEffectDoodad.dbc
 ======================

-The *ground effect doodad* table contains definitions for use-able game objects placed on the ground.
+The *ground effect doodad* table contains definitions for doodads to be placed on the ground, specifically flower models.

 Table structure
 ---------------